-This is a common question from pet owners.
+This is a common question for pet owners.
 The most common cause of this “clicking sound” is a meniscal tear.
 Let me explain this in a little more detail.

 It is important that we first understand a few things about your dog’s knee.
-Often when a dog tears its cranial cruciate ligament there is the potential that they can also injure the meniscus in the joint.
-This injury is a direct result of either the initial injury itself or due to continuous instability in the joint.
+Often when a dog tears its cranial cruciate ligament there is the potential that it can also injure the meniscus in the joint.
+This injury is a direct result of either the initial injury itself or due to continuing instability in the joint.